Ochazuke847/BTree-File-System-Simulation/README.md

 ## Instructions to run program

-1.**Install Compiler**
+1. **Install Compiler**
-Make sure you have necessary IDE and compiler to run the program
+Make sure you have Python or the neccessary IDE install

+2. **Compile the program
+Run the following command to compile the program

+      Python persistent_BTFS.py

 ## Video demo